gyulanemeth/bluefox.email/docs/analytics.md

 # Analytics

 The Analytics section in your application provides a comprehensive analysis of email performance, subscription trends, and user engagement metrics.
-It is designed to cater to multiple scopes, such as account, project, transactional emails, triggered emails, campaigns, and subscriber lists.
+It is designed to cater to multiple scopes, such as account, project, [**transactional emails**](/docs/projects/transactional-emails#transactional-email-statistics), [**triggered emails**](/docs/projects/triggered-emails#triggered-email-statistics), [**campaigns**](/docs/projects/campaigns#campaign-email-statistics), and subscriber lists.
 Each type of statistic is presented with clear visuals, detailed filters and actionable insights.

 ## Overall Banners